-I recommend checking out Cath Ellis's live streams on YouTube and my live workshops on my Crowdcast channel.
+I recommend checking out Cath Ellis's live streams on YouTube and my live events hosted in the community space.

 Next to LinkedIn, Twitter is the social media platform with the most active group of L&D professionals.
 Similar to LinkedIn, I recommend following all of the L&D professionals that you already know, then search for title keywords to find others in the field.

 Twitter is slightly less professional than LinkedIn, and many people post tweets that are slightly more personal.
 More importantly, though, people often share L&D articles that they find interesting and post their latest thoughts on different aspects of the field.
 This makes it a great platform for staying up-to-date in the field and learning more about other L&D professionals.

 Finally, several organizations host instructional design Twitter chats.
 For those unfamiliar with this concept, Twitter chats are scheduled for certain times every week.
 Everyone monitors the hashtag associated with the Twitter chat, and then you can respond to questions from the moderator or respond directly to other people's contributions.
 It's a great way to get your name out there and engage in discussions about learning and instructional design.